 No one likes waste, so here are some ideas for preventing protein powder waste:

 Use it in baking and cooking.
 There are loads of recipes for incorporating protein into your meal plans and baking (you can find plenty over on our vegan recipe pages).
 Plus, making a tray of flapjacks or muffins with added protein will make you the family favourite at parties, whilst keeping it healthier!
-Our RITUAL vegan protein powder works fantastically in a range of different dishes, from pancakes to smoothies.
+Our VEGAN PROTEIN works fantastically in a range of different dishes, from pancakes to smoothies.

 Try out a smaller pouch first to make sure you like the flavour and the results: Vivo Life offers smaller (532g) pouches of PERFORM vegan protein powder with BCAAs in 6 flavours, so if you’re an intermittent protein user, or just getting used to the protein routine, then this might be for you.
 It’s also a great way to try new flavours, like the Strawberry and Vanilla!